theautonomy/logback-test/README.md

 ## Appenders

 In logback, an appender write the logging event.
 There are many built-in appenders provided by logback;

 * ConsoleAppender

 * FileAppender
    RollingFileAppender

 * SocketAppender

 * SMTPAppender

 * DBAppender

 * SyslogAppender

 * SiftingAppender

 * Your own appender (by subclassing AppenderBase)

-## Other
+## Others

 * MDC(mapped diagnostic context) shines in a client-server environment.
   It provides a way to stamp the logging event for each thread.